scrapinghub/frontera/docs/source/topics/production-broad-crawling.rst

 Configuring ZeroMQ
 ------------------
-ZeroMQ requires almost no configuration except hostname and base port where to bind it's sockets.
-Please see :setting:`ZMQ_HOSTNAME` and :setting:`ZMQ_BASE_PORT` settings for more detail.
+ZeroMQ requires almost no configuration except the address and base port where to bind it's sockets.
+Please see :setting:`ZMQ_ADDRESS` and :setting:`ZMQ_BASE_PORT` settings for more detail.
 ZeroMQ also requires distributed frontera broker process running and accessible to connect.
 See :ref:`running_zeromq_broker`.